Virtuant/hadoop-admin-2019/docs/weekly-test-2.md

 goal is for you to become comfortable with working with Hive, so hopefully you now feel like you can tackle a Hive problem and be able to answer questions about your big data stored in Hive.

+Notice there are 2,697 visits to the POTUS with `GEN RECEP` in the comment field, which is about 12% of the 21,819 total visits to the POTUS in our dataset.

+You should get 1,687 visits, or 7.7% of the visitors to the POTUS.
+So `GENERAL RECEPTION` still appears to be the most frequent comment.